 |Mobile Phone||Mobile Phone||Cell Phone|

 |Main street||High street||Main street|

-Should you be formal or informal when addressing your customers?
+Should you be formal or informal when addressing your Australian customers?

 Australians are informal in their language, both written and spoken.
-Even politicians use colourful language when interviewed for the national press.
+Even politicians use colorful language when interviewed for the national press.

 If you have a financial product, a legal service, or are talking about money, you should adopt a more formal tone and style.

 The World Bank’s Ease of Doing Business 2020 report ranked Australia as 14th out of 190 countries.